 Anti-Terrorism | Child Pornography | Project Safe Neighborhoods | Armed Robbery | Juvenile Justice Prevention Project | Child Support Recovery Act | Indian Jurisdiction | White Collar Crime

 The Department of Justice is committed to preventing, disrupting, and defeating terrorist attacks before they occur, developing and implementing the full range of resources available to investigate terrorist incidents, bringing their perpetrators to justice, and vigorously prosecuting those who have committed or intend to commit terrorist acts against the United States.
 The Northern District of Oklahoma United States Attorney's Office has an Anti-Terrorism Section and an Intelligence Research Specialist (analyst) dedicated to this mission.
-The ND/OK Anti-Terrorism Advisory Council: In January 2002, the U.S. Attorney's Office-Northern District of Oklahoma established an Anti-Terrorism Task Force in January 2002 consisting of federal, state, and local law enforcement agencies who committed to these terrorism prevention and disruption efforts.
+The Northern District of Oklahoma Anti-Terrorism Advisory Council: In January 2002, the U.S. Attorney's Office for the Northern District of Oklahoma established an Anti-Terrorism Task Force in January 2002 consisting of federal, state, and local law enforcement agencies who committed to these terrorism prevention and disruption efforts.
 That task force has evolved to include a large group of key individuals and organizations whose interests in defeating terrorism and protecting the District's critical infrastructure coincide and is now known as the Northern District of Oklahoma Anti-Terrorism Advisory Council (ATAC).
 Through these essential strategic partnerships, the ATAC coordinates anti-terrorism initiatives and promotes information sharing on potential terrorist activities among its members.
 The ATAC's primary goals are to heighten awareness, disseminate information, and ultimately prevent terrorist-related activities in the Northern District of Oklahoma.
 The ATAC provides dynamic counter-terrorism training to state and local law enforcement officers in the District, striving to keep law enforcement officers acutely aware of methods to prevent terrorism utilizing criminal justice resources.
 The ATAC seeks to quickly disseminate terrorism-related information to law enforcement officials and other groups on a "need to know" basis for the purpose of preventing potential or actual terrorist operations.
 Prevention is achieved through heightened awareness, information sharing, targeted training, identification of potential terrorist threats, and by limiting vulnerabilities in the District.

 The operational and investigative arm of the ATAC is the FBI'S Joint Terrorism Task Force (JTTF).
 The JTTF Hotline can be Reached 24 hours a day at phone number (918) 879-2615.

 The dissemination of child pornography over the Internet is of profound concern to the United States Attorney's Office, the Department of Justice, and our communities at large.
 Until recently, those who trafficked child pornography were hampered by the limitations and difficulties attendant with duplicating and sharing these offensive materials without detection.
 The Internet has created a "virtual" shopping mall cloaked in anonymity.
 With the advent of Internet technology, pedophiles can duplicate, trade, share, and barter at will with considerably less risk of detection.
-The United States Attorney's Office for the Northern District of Oklahoma has joined forces with the Federal Bureau of Investigation, the Postal Inspection Service, the Bureau of Immigration and Customs Enforcement, and other federal agencies, as well as state investigators, local police departments, and state prosecutors, to combat the rapidly escalating market for dissemination of child pornography.
+The United States Attorney's Office for the Northern District of Oklahoma has joined forces with the Federal Bureau of Investigation, the Postal Inspection Service, the U.S. Immigration and Customs Enforcement, and other federal agencies, as well as state investigators, local police departments, and state prosecutors, to combat the rapidly escalating market for dissemination of child pornography.

 The Project Safe Neighborhoods initiative has been a priority Department of Justice program since 2001.
 Project Safe Neighborhoods is a nationwide commitment to reduce gun crime in America by networking existing local programs that target gun crime and providing those programs with additional tools necessary to be successful.
 This funding is being used to hire new federal and state prosecutors, support investigators, provide training, distribute gun lock safety kits, deter juvenile gun crime, and develop and promote community outreach efforts, as well as to support other gun violence reduction strategies.
 United States Attorney Danny C. Williams has placed a high priority on making PSN work in the Northern District of Oklahoma.
 A formal relationship has also been established with local law enforcement agencies and county district attorney's offices.
 Active federal/state team review and coordinated prosecution of gun crimes in local jurisdictions has noticeably increased.
 Every elected prosecutor and local law enforcement agency in the Northern District of Oklahoma has been invited to participate in this initiative, and cases have been referred to the U.S. Attorney's Office from most counties in the District.
 One major component of PSN called "OPERATION CEASEFIRE" specifically targets street gangs and gang violence.
 Increased prosecution means an average federal prison sentence just for felons in possession of a firearm of 56 months.
 In the Northern District of Oklahoma, gun crime equals federal time - no parole.
 Not only does PSN mean increased prosecutions, it also means education and communication.
 High school students, juvenile inmates, and gang members on probation and parole are being educated about the pitfalls of carrying a firearm through a program featuring the federal prosecutors, ATF, and the Tulsa County District Attorney.
 And, communication through television and billboards gets the message out to the public.
 Prosecution, education, and communication all play roles in the aggressive implementation of Project Safe Neighborhoods in the Northern District of Oklahoma.